Submit Your Application Online

 GRE and English Language Requirements

-Visit our Test Scores Requirements to learn more about the GRE and English Language examination requirements at UC Davis.
+Visit our Test Scores Requirements page to learn more about the GRE and English Language examination requirements at UC Davis.

 A graduate application fee is required from all applicants.